markuptitan/ACN-syllabus/content/data-science/foundational-short-course/8-measures-of-central-tendency/_index.md

 ---
-title: Measures of Central Tendency
+_db_id: 1069
 content_type: topic
 ready: true
+title: Measures of Central Tendency
 ---

 Central tendency is a key concept in statistics that helps identify the centre of a dataset, essentially the point around which all other data points gather.